ade555/BlogBridger/drf-blog-bridger/README.md

 ## Introduction

-DRF Blog Bridger is a simple tool that allows Djamgo Rest Framework Developers to set up a simple blog API without worrying about the underlying code.
+DRF Blog Bridger is a simple tool that allows Django Rest Framework Developers to set up a simple blog API without worrying about the underlying code.
 The tool takes care of things like CRUD operations for blog posts, as well as the comment feature for each post.

 ## Getting Started

 The following instructions will help you install DRF Blog Bridger on your local system and have it running.
+You can read the [full documentation on Read The Docs](https://drf-blog-bridger.readthedocs.io/en/latest/).

 ### Prerequisites

-- Python 3.10 or higher
+- Python 3.8 or higher
 - Pip
 - Django Rest Framework